codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/gitops-secrets.md

 The order of events is the following:

 1. You install the Bitnami Sealed secrets controller in the cluster.
 It generates a public and private key.
-The private key stays in the cluster and never gets out
+The private key stays in the cluster and is never revealed.
 1. You take a raw secret and use the `kubeseal` utility to encrypt it.
 Encryption happens with the public key of the cluster that you can give to anybody.
 1. The encrypted secrets are stored in Git.
 There are safe to be committed and nobody can decrypt them without direct access to the cluster
 1. During runtime you deploy the sealed secret like any other Kubernetes manifest.
-The controller converts them to [plain Kubernetes secrets](https://kubernetes.io/docs/concepts/configuration/secret/) on the fly using the private key of the cluster
+The controller converts them to [plain Kubernetes secrets](https://kubernetes.io/docs/concepts/configuration/secret/){:target="\_blank"} on the fly using the private key of the cluster
 1. Your application reads the secrets like any other Kubernetes secret.
 Your application doesn't need to know anything about the sealed secrets controller or how the encryption decryption works.